Fly Volumes overview

 Volume attachment

-Fly Volumes and Fly Machines are meant to be paired together, but they are not necessarily always found in pairs.
+Fly Volumes and Fly Machines are meant to be paired together, but they are not always found in pairs.
 A Fly Volume can be created without a Fly Machine, or a Machine can be destroyed without destroying its volume.
 In these cases, the volume that’s left is called an “unattached” volume.
 A Fly Machine that does not require a volume will never attach itself to one.
-Fly Machines that do require volumes will always be attached to one, and any method of creating a new Fly Machine will either create a matching Fly Volume if there is not an unattached one available, or it will fail.
+A Fly Machine that does require a volume will always be attached to one.
+When a volume is required according to the app or Machine configuration, any method of creating a new Fly Machine will pick up an unattached volume, create a new volume to attach, or it will fail (in the case of fly machine commands or create Machine API calls).

 Volume redundancy

-We try to keep individual Fly Machines up for as long as possible, but all hardware fails eventually.
+We try to keep individual Fly Machines up for as long as possible, but hardware failures happen.
 That’s why we recommend running at least two Machines per app to increase availability.
 This can be two or more Machines in one region, or better yet, one or more Machines in multiple regions.
 If you only have one Machine and volume, then you’ll have downtime if there’s a host or network failure, and whenever you deploy your app.

 In a few cases, you can run a single Machine with an attached volume.
 For example, if your app is in development and you’re not yet worried about downtime or if you’re running an app that can handle downtime and has a custom backup procedure.